Sylius/Sylius/docs/customization/model.rst

                 classes:
                     model: AppBundle\Entity\Country

-4. Additionally if you want to give the administrator an ability to add a ``flag`` to any of Countries you'll need to update its form type.
+4. Additionally if you want to give the administrator an ability to add a ``flag`` to any of Countries, you'll need to update its form type.
 Check how to do it :doc:`here </customization/form>`.

 What happens while overriding Models?